Speak2Erase/alox-48/README.md

 It requires rust nightly as of 2/8/23 for `min-specialization`.

 alox-48 intends to provide almost perfect round-trip deserialization, with some exceptions:

 - Object links are not preserved.
-   Object links are a way for ruby to compact data in Marshal.
-They rely heavily on RUby having a GC and thus do not map well to Rust.
+   Object links are a way for Ruby to compact data in Marshal.
+They rely heavily on Ruby having a GC and thus do not map well to Rust.
 - Classes and Modules are unsupported.
 - Bignum is unsupported.

 # Why min-specialization